rudymatela/fitspec/black/README.md

 	                       _ -> sort xs
 	...

-I could go on, but at this point you get the point.
-As an exercise you can try to improve our property-set over `sort` by killing the above mutant.
+We could go on, but *at this point, you got the point*.
+As an exercise you can try to improve our property-set over `sort` by killing the above mutant by adding a new property.

 ### To analyse minimality and completeness of property-sets